NickTsitlakidis/event-nest/libs/core/README.md

             aggregatesTableName: "aggregates",
             connectionUri: "postgresql://postgres:password@localhost:5432/event_nest",
             eventsTableName: "events",
-            schemaName: "event_nest_schema"
+            schemaName: "event_nest_schema",
+            ensureTablesExist: true
         })
     ]
 })
 export class AppModule {}
 ```

-To avoid requiring a user with elevated privileges, the library will not create the tables in your database.
-You will have to create them manually based on the following guidelines.
+If the database user has privileges to create tables, you can set the `ensureTablesExist` option to `true`.
+This will create the necessary tables in your database during application bootstrap.
+By default, this option is disabled to avoid requiring a user with elevated privileges.

+#### Manual creation of PostgreSQL tables
+If you prefer to create the tables manually, the following guidelines describe the structure of the tables that need to be created.

 **Aggregates Table :**